pyOpenSci/software-peer-review/how-to/editors-guide.md

 This type of communication just lets the author know that the process is moving forward.
-Even if it takes longer to find reviews, authors generally appreciate the communication and understand it's a volunteer-lead process.
+Even if it takes longer to find reviews, authors generally appreciate the communication and understand it's a volunteer-led process.

 ```{admonition} Diversity in the editorial & reviewer team is important
 :class: important